VietnamMiscellaneousThe Budget Guide to Exploring Vietnam

 1. Keep internal travel costs down

-You’ve booked your flight, and you’ve made it to Vietnam, but now you want to explore multiple cities around this incredible destination, what’s the best way?
+You’ve booked your flight, and you’ve made it to Vietnam, but now you want to explore multiple cities around this incredible destination.
+What’s the best way?
 Well, perhaps the most archetypal image of Vietnam travel is the xe om, which translates to “hug taxi”.
-Many motorbike drivers pick up tourists from street corners and give them lifts, winding through the busy city streets.
-They are, of course, named the hug taxi since it’s a good idea to hold on to your driver whilst perching on the back of his bike!
+Manymmotorbike drivers pick up tourists from street corners and give them lifts, winding through the busy city streets.
+They are, of course, named the hug taxi since it’s a good idea to hold on to your driver whilst perched on the back of his bike!
 A xe om will generally cost you less than a traditional taxi cab, particularly if you can haggle with the price.

 Look for cheap bus tickets here: